 Student Athletic Advisory Committee (SAAC) – is made up of student-athletes assembled to provide insight into the student-athlete experience.
 The SAAC also offers input on the rules, regulations, and policies that affect student-athletes’ lives on NCAA member institution campuses.

 Student Government Association (SGA) – SGA is the student body government with the goal to promote the participation of students in all areas of University life and achieve a high degree of cooperation among members of the University community.
 SGA is the voice of the students and made up of student representatives elected yearly, with the mission to facilitate a great student experience while at AB.

 The University seeks to give its students opportunities for participation and leadership in campus organizations, interest groups, professional societies, and organized activities.
 Professional and honor societies reinforce the student’s academic purposes within their major and include:

-Alpha Beta Nu (Student Nurse Association) – An organization to bring Alderson Broaddus nursing students together to provide support, education, and to bring the name of AB nursing to the community though promoting and improving the health of all.
+Alpha Beta Nu (Student Nurse Association) – An organization to bring Alderson Broaddus nursing students together to provide support, education, and to bring the name of AB nursing to the community through promoting and improving the health of all.

 The American Academy of Physician Assistants (Hu C. Myers Society) – is the student physician assistant professional organization, membership is open to all physician assistant students.